Lightning-AI/pytorch-lightning/README.md

 ----

-## Lightning Fabric: Expert-level control over scale and training loop.
+# Lightning Fabric: Expert control.

 Run on any device with Fabric with expert-level PyTorch control for scaling foundation models or writing your own Trainer.